 “I wish to…” She paused, as the sea witch interrupted her, “…Be of earthly dreaming?”

-“If you mean be rid of this tail, to have legs and walk upon the earth, then yes…” The old woman smiled at her, “Is that all?”
+“If you mean be rid of this tail, to have legs, and walk upon the earth, then yes…” The old woman smiled at her, “Is that all?”

 “And to meet a man whom I rescued from drowning but two months ago, and…I wish for a soul.
-I wish for immortality!’
+I wish for immortality!”
 The sea witch laughed a rattling, malicious laugh.

 “A soul?
-That which is trapped in earthly flesh.
-Abused and abandoned by those above?
-Those who sail the hollowed tree and raft of reeds.
-Who discard what they wish to forget into the waters in which we dwell?
+That which is trapped in earthly flesh, abused and abandoned by those above?
+Those who sail the hollowed tree and raft of reeds; who discard what they wish to forget into the waters in which we dwell?
 Do you not wish to learn the ways of the shapeshifter?
 To be able to move freely between the worlds as once we used to?”

 “It is not enough to inhabit only a half a life.
 I wish to go and never come back!
 I am less afraid of disintegrating into nothingness than being rid of my hateful form….”
-She said sternly and the sea witch ceased her chiding.
+She replied sternly, and the sea witch ceased her chiding.

 “What makes you think that I will bring this about for you?”
 The sea witch looked quizzically at the mermaid who replied: